 Your customer retention rate for 2020 is, (110-20)/100 = 0.9 or 90%

-Here are some retention tactics you could use to increase customer lifetime value and boost customer loyalty, and establish better customer expectations.
+Here are some retention tactics you could use to increase customer lifetime value, boost customer loyalty, and establish better customer expectations.

-Better onboarding experience: You have this incredible new product that provides value to your customers.
-But an onboarding process that doesn't point out these values will result in the customer leaving the platform.
-Hubspot 'Aha moment' is when new customers use five key features within the first 30 days of onboarding.
-Prioritize the entire customer journey.
+Better onboarding experience: If you have an incredible new product that provides value to your customers, but an onboarding process that doesn't point out these values, it will likely result in the customer leaving the platform.
+Hubspot’s 'Aha moment' is when new customers use five key features within the first 30 days of onboarding.
+So the lesson is, prioritize the entire customer journey.

 Metrics can help you retain customers: We're living in the age of data and automation.
 These numbers can tell you a story before it's too late for your business to react.
 Investing in a subscription analytics platform will help you keep a close watch on your key metrics.
 Having accurate and real time tracking for your key metrics is like having radar that'll keep you course-corrected and help avoid icebergs.
 With real time metrics and access to 100% accurate data, ScreenCloud was able to reduce their customer churn with the help of RevenueStory.

 Talk to your customers: Customer experience is a no-brainer.
-The only way you'll have loyal customers is to offer customer support and accommodate customer feedback.
-It would be best if you weren't waiting for them to reach you; keep engaging with your customers as opposed to waiting for them to come to you after there is already an issue.
-There will always be problems to solve––be proactive and set up outreach and follow up processes.
+The only way you'll have loyal customers is to offer customer support that accommodates customer feedback and allows the business to better understand and meet customer expectations.
+It is always best to keep engaging with your customers as opposed to waiting for them to come to you after there is already an issue.
+There will always be problems to solve, so be proactive and set up outreach and follow up processes.
 This will also help spread word-of-mouth about your service.